HyacinthBots/LilyBot/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
-name: Bug fix
+name: Pull request
-about: Use this template if you're creating a pull request which fixes another bug or issue
+about: Use this template if you're creating a pull request.
 title: ''
-labels: bug-fix enhancement
+labels: enhancement
 assignees: ''
 ---